wasm3/wasm3/source/README.md

-# M3/Wasm
+# M3

-This is a work-in-progress WebAssembly interpreter written in C using a novel, high performance interpreter topology.
+This is a WebAssembly interpreter written in C using a novel, high performance interpreter topology.
 The interpreter strategy (named M3) was developed prior to this particular Wasm project and is described some below.

 ## Purpose